 Dr. Davidson utilizes a new treatment for chronic ankle instability called InternalBrace.
-For patients who repeatedly roll their ankle or have suffered several sprains, persistent ankle pain, or prolonged ankle instability, this treatment can provide patients with a stronger, more stable ankle and a faster return to daily life.
+For patients who repeatedly fall or have suffered several sprains, persistent ankle pain, or prolonged ankle instability, this treatment can provide patients with a stronger, more stable ankle and a faster return to daily life.

 Dr. Davidson is a member of the following organizations: